 The city of Epernay is situated in the heart of 30,000 hectares of vineyards in the French wine region "Champagne-Ardenne".
 Epernay is the historic centre of the Champagne production.
 The soil is chalky and in the direct environment you will find the three grape vareties that are necessary to produce Champagne; the Chardonnay, the Pinot Noir and the Pinot Meunier.

 The main street in Epernay is the Avenue de Champagne; here you'll find numerous Champagne Houses, like Moët & Chandon, Boizel and Esterlin.
+Each Champagne House offers an unique experience such as a cellar tour, sabrage, masterclass, champagne tasting and champagne tour.
 Underneath this street you'll find a network of caves where the Champagne Houses store their Champagnes and where the maturation process of the wine takes place.
 The caves have a constant temperature of 10 degrees Celsius with a high humidity.